 Beyond being a poet, my role is to listen to the many voices spilling over the body of the world.
 Anything that gets written down is a translation of what I overhear.

-I have spent my entire life at the feet of the great Rocky Mountains; it is a rugged and increasingly dry landscape that has claimed my heart and given grit to my writing.
+I have spent my entire life at the feet of The Great Colorado Rocky Mountains; it is a rugged and increasingly dry landscape that has claimed my heart and given grit to my writing.
 I am deeply informed by the pulsating stories of this place as well as the distant places from which my people originate.
-I live outside of Lyons, Colorado in the Territory of the Cheyenne, Ute, and Arapaho with my husband, young daughter, mischievous dog, and wide web of kin.
+I live along the foothills of Lyons, Colorado in the Territory of the Cheyenne, Ute, and Arapaho with my husband, young daughter, mischievous dog, and wide web of kin.